• Skip to primary navigation

 How long can you leave sweet and sour out?

-There are some factors to consider — the type of sweet and sour dish, how long it has been left out, and whether or not it was covered.
+There are some factors to consider—the type of sweet and sour dish, how it was prepared, or how long it has been left out.

-In general, you shouldn't leave food out for more than two hours.
+In general, you shouldn't leave food out for more than 2 hours.
 After that point, bacteria begin to grow and the food becomes dangerous to eat.

 However, some dishes are more perishable than others.
 It is best to refrigerate them as soon as possible.